How Bob Churchich helped turn me into a wreck on autumn Saturdays

 A crestfallen neighbor kid mentioned the defeat shortly after the game.
-Not wanting to appear out of the loop, I agreed with him that yes, it sure was too bad that Nebraska had lost.
+Not wanting to appear out of the loop, I agreed that yes, it sure was too bad that Nebraska had lost.
 Truth be told, I had no idea Nebraska had even played.
+I knew there was a Nebraska team, but that was about all.

 This situation wouldnt last much longer.
-Two or three weeks later, a bunch of us attended a YMCA program in north Omaha to receive certificates and trophies for baseball and basketball.
-One of the guests of honor was Bob Churchich, Nebraskas sophomore quarterback.
+Two or three weeks later, a bunch of us attended a YMCA program in north Omaha to receive certificates and trophies for our exploits in baseball and basketball.
+One of the guests of honor was Bob Churchich, Nebraskas sophomore quarterback, who was an alumnus of our YMCA branch.

 He sat at the front of the room with a few other grown-ups.
-He got up and gave a short speech.
+He got up and gave a short talk.
 I stood in line and got his autograph.
 And something clicked, because a few weeks later, on New Years Day, there I was, riveted to the TV at my grandparents house as Nebraska played Arkansas in the Cotton Bowl.

 Churchich & Co. had the upper hand most of the afternoon.
 But then Arkansas came from behind late in the game to win, and a big ol lump formed in my throat, the kind a kid gets when hes trying his hardest to keep from crying.
 It was just six weeks after Nebraska-Oklahoma, and suddenly I was caring about a football game way more than any rational human should.

 The next season, 1965, I listened to every Husker game on the radio and filled a scrapbook with Omaha World-Herald clippings.
 Saturdays couldnt come soon enough, and Id always be a nervous wreck by kickoff.

 So the obsession continues, and it was Bob Churchich who kindled it.
 I should thank him, even though there are times I think otherwise, as this is a ride thats had its bumps and frustrations.
 But I must have known that from the get-go: Thanks to the timing of that visit by Bob with a roomful of grade-schoolers, the first Nebraska game I paid any attention to was a gut-wrenching defeat.